 Outside of Buxton, you won’t have to travel far for a good walk – you are in the heart of the Peak District, after all!
 Check out the Peak District National Park website for lots of ideas and inspiration.

-GET ON THE DOG AND BONE: Double rooms at the Alison Park Hotel start from around £60 per night, including breakfast.
+Double rooms start from around £60 per night, including breakfast.
 Look out for special offers, too – currently, a two-night break including dinner, bed and breakfast is available for £136.
 For more information, call 01298 22473 or visit the Alison Park Hotel website.